quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Overview of inter-haplotype distance method for discovering mutator alleles.**
-**a)** A population of four haplotypes has been genotyped at three informative markers ($g_1$ through $g_3$); each haplotype also harbors private *de novo* germline mutations, which are denoted as triangles.
+**a)** A population of four haplotypes has been genotyped at three informative markers ($g_1$ through $g_3$); each haplotype also harbors private *de novo* germline mutations.
-*De novo* mutations are further classified into three possible mutation types, indicated by the color of each triangle.
+In practice, *de novo* mutations are partitioned by $k$-mer context; for simplicity in this toy example, *de novo* mutations are simply classified into two possible mutation types (grey squares represent C>(A/T/G) mutations, while grey triangles represent A>(C/T/G) mutations).
 At each informative marker $g_n$, we calculate the total number of each mutation type observed on haplotypes that carry either parental allele (i.e., the aggregate mutation spectrum).
-We then calculate the cosine distance between the two aggregate mutation spectra.
+We then calculate the cosine distance between the two aggregate mutation spectra (the "inter-haplotype distance").
+Cosine distance can be defined as $1 - \cos(\theta)$, where $\theta$ is the angle between two vectors; in this case, the two vectors are the two aggregate spectra.
 We repeat this process for every informative marker $g_n$.
 **b)** To assess the significance of any distance peaks in a), we perform permutation tests.
 In each of $N$ permutations, we shuffle the haplotype labels associated with the *de novo* mutation data, run a genome-wide distance scan, and record the maximum cosine distance encountered at any locus in the scan.